Human–wildlife conflict

 Grand Canyon National Park in Arizona hosts millions of visitors every year and is home to a population of Rocky Mountain elk.
 Interactions between humans and the elk sometimes result in injuries.

 Human–wildlife conflict (HWC) refers to the negative interactions between humans and wild animals, with undesirable consequences both for people and their resources on the one hand, and wildlife and their habitats on the other.
 HWC, caused by competition for natural resources between human and wildlife, influences human food security and the well-being of both humans and other animals.
 In many regions, the number of these conflicts has increased in recent decades as a result of human population growth and the transformation of land use.

 HWC is a serious global threat to sustainable development, food security and conservation in urban and rural landscapes alike.
 In general, the consequences of HWC include: crop destruction, reduced agricultural productivity, competition for grazing lands and water supply, livestock predation, injury and death to human, damage to infrastructure, and increased risk of disease transmission among wildlife and livestock.

 As of 2013, many countries have started to explicitly include human-wildlife conflict in national policies and strategies for wildlife management, development and poverty alleviation.
 At the national level, collaboration between forestry, wildlife, agriculture, livestock and other relevant sectors is key.

 As of 2020, conflict mitigation strategies utilized lethal control, translocation, population size regulation and endangered species preservation.
 Recent management now uses an interdisciplinary set of approaches to solving conflicts.
 These include applying scientific research, sociological studies and the arts to reducing conflicts.
 As human-wildlife conflict inflicts direct and indirect consequences on people and animals, its mitigation is an important priority for the management of biodiversity and protected areas.
 Resolving human-wildlife conflicts and fostering coexistence requires well-informed, holistic and collaborative processes that take into account underlying social, cultural and economic contexts.

-In 2023, the IUCN SSC Human-Wildlife Conflict & Coexistence Specialist Group published the IUCN SSC Guidelines on human-wildlife conflict and coexistence that aim to provide foundations and principles for good practice, with clear, practical guidance on how best to tackle conflicts and enable coexistence with wildlife.
+Coexistence Specialist Group published the IUCN SSC Guidelines on human-wildlife conflict and coexistence that aim to provide foundations and principles for good practice, with clear, practical guidance on how best to tackle conflicts and enable coexistence with wildlife.